What Is a Certificate Program?

 As the job market becomes more competitive, certificates are gaining attention from students and schools.
-Even in fields for which a certificate isn't required, employers might look for additional education on resumes to help them pick between two equally qualified candidates.
+Even in fields where a certificate isn't required, employers might look for additional education on resumes to help them pick between two comparably qualified candidates.

-Certificate programs attract those without college degrees as well as degree-holders who want to change career tracks or hone their skills.
-While degrees are expensive and time-consuming, certificates can be earned in as little as a few months.
+Certificate programs may attract those without college degrees as well as degree-holders who want to change career tracks or hone their skills.
+While degrees tend to be more expensive and time-consuming, certificates can be earned in just a few months.
 Additionally, some jobs that only require a certificate, such as wind turbine technician, pay above-average salaries and are projected to be in great demand in the coming years.

-Easier for schools to produce than entirely new majors, certificates also respond quickly to market demand.
+Easier for schools to produce than entirely new majors, certificate programs can also respond quickly to market demand.
 Many certificate options are concentrated in the fields poised for the greatest growth, including healthcare and technology.

-To ensure the certificate you pursue will retain its value on the job market, verify that the program is accredited by the U.S. Department of Education or the Council for Higher Education Accreditation.
+To ensure the certificate you pursue will retain its value on the job market, verify that the program is accredited by an organization recognized by the U.S. Department of Education or the Council for Higher Education Accreditation.

 Additional Certificate Resources

 Learn the difference between a certificate and a diploma, and get tips on financing your education.

 Get more information on graduate certificates and how to pursue one online.